emeryberger/CSrankings/CONTRIBUTING.md

 # Stanley H. Chan may meet the inclusion criteria based on the following:

-- He publishes extensively in computer vision and machine learning conferences, a link to his publications can be found here: https://engineering.purdue.edu/ChanGroup/publication.html
-- His publications can be seen on DBLP page: https://dblp.org/pid/17/6278.html and are listed by conference below:
+- He publishes extensively in computer vision and machine learning conferences.
+His publications can be seen on his DBLP page: https://dblp.org/pid/17/6278.html and are listed by conference below:

 -- CoRR (39)
 -- ICASSP (14)